jMotif/SAX/README.md

 Note, that the "proper" strategy to use with HOTSAX is `NumerosityReductionStrategy.NONE` but you may try others in order to speed-up the search, exactness however, is not be guaranteed.

-The soursecode has examples for using these [here](https://github.com/jMotif/SAX/blob/master/src/test/java/net/seninp/jmotif/sax/discord/TestDiscordDiscoveryNONE.java) and [here](https://github.com/jMotif/SAX/blob/master/src/test/java/net/seninp/jmotif/sax/discord/TestDiscordDiscoveryEXACT.java).
+The library source code has examples (tests) for using these [here](https://github.com/jMotif/SAX/blob/master/src/test/java/net/seninp/jmotif/sax/discord/TestDiscordDiscoveryNONE.java) and [here](https://github.com/jMotif/SAX/blob/master/src/test/java/net/seninp/jmotif/sax/discord/TestDiscordDiscoveryEXACT.java).

 ## Made with Aloha!